flyteorg/flyte/docs/flyte_agents/testing_agents_in_a_local_python_environment.md

 ---

 (testing_agents_locally)=
-# Testing agents locally
+# Testing agents in a local Python environment

-You can test agents locally without running the backend server, making agent development easier.
+You can test agents locally without running the backend server.

 To test an agent locally, create a class for the agent task that inherits from `SyncAgentExecutorMixin` or `AsyncAgentExecutorMixin`.
 These mixins can handle synchronous and asynchronous tasks, respectively, and allow flytekit to mimic FlytePropeller's behavior in calling the agent.